-- L8.1 Where efforts to redeploy at level have failed and where the officer has refused the offer of voluntary redundancy, the head of service with the agreement of the officer may reduce the officer in classification and place the officer in a specific position. - L8.2 Reduction in classification is to occur in accordance with the PSM Act.
+- L8.1 Where efforts to redeploy at level have failed and where the officer has refused the offer of voluntary redundancy, the Chief Executive with the agreement of the officer may reduce the officer in classification and place the officer in a specific position. - L8.2 Reduction in classification is to occur in accordance with the PSM Act.